gene-git/wg_tool/README.rst

         wg-tool -mod -dnsrch -dns_linux bob:laptop

 By default wg-quick uses resolvconf to manage dns resolv.conf.
 If you prefer, or dont use resolvconf then use this option.
-But only use with Linux - it will not work for other clients (Android, iOS, etc)
+But only with Linux - it will not work for other clients (Android, iOS, etc)

 With this option the usual DNS rows in in the conf file are replaced with PostUp and PostDown.
 PostUp saves existing resolv.conf, and installs the one needed by wireguard.